WaterAid: History

 WaterAid was founded in 1981 by members of the UK water industry at the Thirsty Third World conference held in London.
 WaterAid was formally established as a charity in the UK on 21 July 1981.
-Its president is Prince Charles, the King of United Kingdom, since 1991.
+King Charles III has been its president since 1991.
 Other members were established as follows: WaterAid America and Australia in 2004, Sweden in 2009.
-In 2010, the organisation became a federation, and established the WaterAid International secretariat.
+In 2010, the organisation became a federation and established the WaterAid International Secretariat.
 In 2014, WaterCan/EauVive, an NGO founded in Canada in 1987, became WaterAid Canada and joined the federation.

-In 1993 WaterAid began work on their 1000th project, and also agreed to fund the Hitosa Gravity Scheme in Ethiopia.
+In 1993 WaterAid began work on its 1000th project and also agreed to fund the Hitosa Gravity Scheme in Ethiopia.
 The Hitosa scheme was the largest single water supply scheme implemented in Ethiopia at the time, reaching 50,000 people.

 In 2003, WaterAid was named UK charity of the year at the Charity Times Awards.
 Also, in November 2006 WaterAid said that it was "Britain's most Admired Charity 2006", as voted by its peers in the voluntary sector (in Third Sector magazine).
 WaterAid came top of the category followed by Save the Children and The Samaritans.
 Andrew Cook, then WaterAid's Director of Communications and Fundraising said "We are delighted to have won this prestigious accolade.
-This award is testament to the tireless work of all WaterAid's staff and volunteers both in the UK and internationally".
+This award is a testament to the tireless work of all WaterAid's staff and volunteers both in the UK and internationally".
 WaterAid was also a Stockholm Water Prize laureate in 1995.

 In 2009, a new Global Strategy was launched, with the target of reaching 25 million more people across 30 countries by 2015.
 By 2011, WaterAid's 30th anniversary year, they had reached almost 16 million people with safe water and over 11 million with sanitation.
 In 2015, WaterAid launched 2015-2020 Global Strategy and its mission is to transform lives of the poorest people by improving access to sanitation, hygiene and safe water.

 In February 2022, WaterAid WaterAid launched its first legacy campaign, "What Jack gave," concentrating on will donations.
 Legacy income currently accounts for approximately 10% of WaterAid's total income.